Is Homeowners Insurance Included in a Mortgage?

 How Does Homeowners Insurance Work With a Mortgage?

-Home insurance is often included in your mortgage payments through an escrow account, which most mortgage lenders require.
-An escrow account is essentially a savings account managed by your mortgage servicer, used to pay annual or biannual expenses like property taxes and insurance on your behalf.
+Home insurance is often included in your mortgage payments through an escrow account, which most lenders require.
+An escrow account is a savings account managed by your mortgage servicer that pays annual or biannual expenses like property taxes and insurance on your behalf.
 This arrangement makes managing housing expenses easier.

 With an escrow account, expenses for principal, interest, taxes and insurance are combined into one monthly payment.
 The lender or loan servicer prorates these expenses and adds them to your mortgage payment.
-Having your property taxes and home insurance disbursements done through escrow ensures your premiums are paid on time and your lender's investment is protected.
+Paying your property taxes and home insurance disbursements through escrow keeps your premiums current and your lender's investment secure.

 ESCROW ACCOUNTS IN ACTION

 Let's assume your monthly mortgage payment totals $2,200.
-Of this, $1,800 is directed towards repaying the principal and covering interest.
-The remaining $400 is placed into your escrow account, which functions as a financial reservoir that handles property tax payments and ensures your insurance premiums paid on time.
+Of this, $1,800 goes toward the principal and interest.
+The remaining $400 is placed into your escrow account, which handles property tax payments and keeps your insurance premiums current.

 Is Homeowners Insurance Included in Closing Costs?

-Depending on your lender, you might need to pay for the first year of home insurance premiums as part of your closing costs.
-This ensures the property is protected from the moment you take ownership and shields you and your mortgage lender from major financial loss if a disaster destroys the house.
+Depending on your lender, you might need to pay for the first year of home insurance as part of your closing costs.
+This protects the property from day one and shields you and your mortgage lender from major financial loss if damage occurs.
 Alternatively, you can ask your lender if you can pay for your home insurance through your escrow account.

 Do You Need to Pay Homeowners Insurance Through a Mortgage?